Dirk Pitt: I don't know - it seems to be working so far.Sahara

 - Troubled Production: Filming for the movie went far over budget, with the final cost being almost double that of the initial estimate.

-- Why Don't Ya Just Shoot Him: Played straight with Kazim not killing Dirk and Al, tragically averted with Frank.
+- Why Don't Ya Just Shoot Him: Played straight with Kazim not killing Dirk and Al, averted with Frank.

 - Workaholic: The movie tries to establish Eva Rojas as such, although that might be an Informed Flaw.